ABA Defined

 Megan Schuster

 Megan Schuster, MA, BCBA, graduated with her Bachelor’s degree in psychology from Central Michigan University in 2015.
 After graduation, Megan became a Behavior Technician at CSTC before pursuing her Master’s degree in Applied Behavior Analysis.
 Megan graduated from Ball State University with her Master’s in 2017 and became Board Certified in 2018.
 Megan has been at CSTC since 2015 and has loved the experience she has gained with all of her clients so far as she continues to learn and grow within the field.
 She now functions as a Department Lead for ABA therapy.
-Megan’s favorite reinforcers are cheeseburgers, playing with her dog, spending time with family and friends, and of course, drinking lots of coffee.
+Megan’s favorite reinforcers are cheeseburgers, playing with her dogs, Wrigley and Theo, spending time with family and friends, and of course, drinking lots of coffee.

 Sarah Killinger